dfki-ric/phobos/README.md

 Phobos was initiated and is currently developed at the [Robotics Innovation Center](http://robotik.dfki-bremen.de/en/startpage.html) of the [German Research Center for Artificial Intelligence (DFKI)](http://www.dfki.de) in Bremen, together with the [robotics group](http://www.informatik.uni-bremen.de/robotik/index_en.php) of the [University of Bremen](http://www.uni-bremen.de/en.html).

-You can find our user documentation in the [wiki](https://github.com/rock-simulation/phobos/wiki) and our source documentation on our []github page](http://rock-simulation.github.io/phobos).
+You can find our user documentation in the [wiki](https://github.com/rock-simulation/phobos/wiki) and our source documentation on our [github page](http://rock-simulation.github.io/phobos).

 ![Model of the SpaceClimber robot in Blender, next to the Phobos toolbar displayed on the left.](doc/img/phobos_spaceclimber.png)